kwaledesign/Coding-Standards/css.md

 off the file extension to allow for easier conversion between Sass and SCSS syntaxes if you ever need to do so [[17]](README.md#works-cited).

+## Directory Structure
+Base
+Component
+Layout
+Object

 ## Object Oriented CSS (OOCSS)
->"[A] CSS “object” is a repeating visual patternwhich can be abstracted into an
+>"[A] CSS “object” is a repeating visual pattern which can be abstracted into an
 >independent snippet of HTML CSS and possibly JavaScript.
 Once created an object
 >can then be reused throughout a site." - [Nichole
 >Sullivan](https://github.com/stubbornella/oocss/wiki)

 ### Two Main Principles of OOCSS
-1. Seperation of Structure from Skin - distinquish between structure styles (box-model) and skin styles (color, font, gradients) and abstract these styles inot class-based modules to allow re-use [[6]](README.md#works-cited).
+1. Separation of Structure from Skin - distinguish between structure styles (box-model) and skin styles (color, font, gradients) and abstract these styles inot class-based modules to allow re-use [[6]](README.md#works-cited).
-2. Seperation of Container and Conent - avoid all explicit parent-child relationship within style declarations so that a module's style is not dependant upon its container which allows the module to be reused.
+2. Separation of Container and Content - avoid all explicit parent-child relationship within style declarations so that a module's style is not dependant upon its container which allows the module to be reused.

+### Object Oriented Classes

+Building complex components with smaller, more discrete code blocks leads to more reusable code, easier debugging, and a DRYer code base by cutting down on repetition.
+A component is comprised of object, structure, and skin.
+Class naming and syntax is very important and is described [Selector Construct and Specificity](#selector-construct-and-specificity).
+This syntax and naming convention illustrates the intention of a class and its relationship to others.

+**Object Styles** :styles which remain consistent and unchanged within a component regardless of skin or structure.
+These styles are abstracted and may be used as a foundation for building additional components.
+[Example Objects](https://github.com/kwaledesign/Archetype/tree/master/sass/objects).
+This is the base class that gets extended with a structure and skin.

+**Structure Styles** :styles which control a component's physical structure.
+Structure styles include any properties involving spacing which could potentially effect surrounding elements on the page, i.e. box-model properties.
+Structure classes extend an object or component class.

+**Skin Styles** :styles which control a component's physical appearance.
+Skin styles include any properties involving color, typography, gradients, shadows, etc. Skin classes extend an object or component class.

+__Note:__ the arrival of border-box has greatly simplified the box-model, but makes the border property a bit more difficult to define in this context because it no longer contributes to an element's width (structure).
+The best way to handle this is to split up border property defining border width and style as structure and border-color as skin.

+**Layout Styles** :styles that define how a component sits on the page.
+A component's layout class is prefixed with `.l-` and uses the entire component's name.
+Layout styles include width and grid layout.
+For example, a component named: `object__structure--skin` would be given its layout styles with the coresponding layout class named: `.l-object__structure--skin`.

 ## Naming Conventions and Structure

 An effective naming convention explicitly communicates the context and function of the entity being named.

-### Module
+### Component

-Module
-: a discrete component of the page, i.e. navigation bar, carousel, dialog, widget, etc. that sits inside of a layout component, or within another module. each module should be designed to exist as a stand-alone compoenent, it should not have any dependancies to its container, and it should be able to be relocated on the page without breaking [[1]](README.md#works-cited).
+A discrete, independent entity designed to exist as a stand alone module without any depenedencies to its container.
+A component can be simple or compound (contain one or more components) and it should be able to be relocated on the page without breaking [[1]](README.md#works-cited).
+Example components include buttons, navigation bars, carousels, etc.

-* An independant entity that can be simple or compound (containing another block or multiple blocks)
+In order to maintain modularity a component must adhere to the following:

+* Component styles must not declare any explicit size constraints, allowing the module to scale to it's parent container.
+When needed, explicit constraints may be applied to a component via layout style.
+* A component can be placed into a layout component, i.e. a grid; or extended with a layout class, but it must never be given an explicit width.
-* Must remain independant from siblings, children, and parents allowing for arbitrarily placement on the page.
+* A component must remain independent from siblings, children, and parents allowing for arbitrarily placement within a design system.
-* Block name must be unique to project - only instances of same block can have same name.
+* A component's name must be unique to project - only instances of same block can have same name.
-* Re-using a block also means re-using its behavior.
-To use the same block with differing behavior requiers a modifier or a submodule.
+* Re-using a component also means re-using its behavior.
+To use the same component with differing behavior requires a component-modifier or a sub-component.
-* Never use HTML elements within css selectors or cascading selectors for multiple blocks - selectors must be context free.
+* Selectors must remain context free and un-coupled to HTML.
+Never use HTML elements within css selectors or cascading selectors for multiple components.
+* Avoid CSS ID selectors - blocks must remain non-unique, able to appear multiple times on the page.

-* Block names must be consistient accross all programming languages necessary to impliment its view and functionality (same block name for CSS and JS)
+* Block names must be consistent across all programming languages necessary to implement its view and functionality (same block name for CSS and JS)
-* Avoid CSS ID seletors - blocks must remain-nonunique, able to appear multiple times on the page.
-* JS - use data-attributes - blocks with similar behavior can be unequivically detected to apply the requiered dynamic behavior [[2]](README.md#works-cited).
+* JS - use data-attributes - blocks with similar behavior can be unequivically detected to apply the required dynamic behavior [[2]](README.md#works-cited).
-* Module styles are indicated with the 'm-' prefix.
-Module styles should not declare any explicit size constraints, allowing the module to scale to it's parent container.
-When needed, explicit constraints may be applied to a module via layout style.

 #### Element

-Module Element
-: a component of a module that performs a specific function
+An entity of a component that extends an object by applying either skin or structure styles.
+Elements extend objects and to build a component.
 * Elements are context-dependant (only make sense within their parent block)
 * Element name must be unique within the scope of its block
 * Elements can be repeated within a block e.g. tabs or navigation elements